NBC employees dump Napwu

 The Swapo-affiliated union has until September to regain its majority among the broadcaster’s workers.

-The Namibia Public Workers Union (Napwu) has lost its bargaining power to negotiate on behalf of the Namibia Broadcasting Corporation’s (NBC) employees.
+The Namibia Public Workers Union (Napwu) has lost its bargaining power to negotiate on behalf of the Namibia Broadcasting Corporation (NBC) employees.

-NBC director general Stanley Similo informed Napwu secretary-general Petrus Nevonga of the developments, adding that the union had three months to acquire a majority.
-Failure of which would leave it unable to perform its duties on behalf of the corporation’s employees.
+NBC director-general Stanley Similo informed Napwu general secretary Petrus Nevonga, adding that the union had three months to acquire a majority, failure of which, would leave it unable to perform its duties on behalf of the Corporation’s employees.

-“This letter serves to inform you that Napwu no longer holds the 50% plus one majority to qualify as the exclusive bargaining unit.
-Your union membership as of 1 June 2021 is 45.5%,” Similo wrote.
+“This letter serves to inform you that Napwu no longer holds the 51% plus 1 majority to qualify as the exclusive bargaining unit.
+Your Union membership as of 1 June 2021 is 45.5%,” Similo informed Nevonga.

-He added that Napwu had three months to get its membership back up to 51%.
+Similo added that Napwu had three months to get its membership back up to 50% plus 1.

-Speaking to Namibian Sun yesterday, Nevonga said it would be possible for Napwu to regain its bargaining power.
+Speaking to Namibian Sun yesterday, Nevonga said it would be possible for Napwu to avoid losing its bargaining power.
 "It is possible, these are issues that form part of our operations.
-We will have it rectified, but I may not mention how we will do it," he said.
+We will have it rectified, but I may not mention how we will do it," Nevonga said.

-The corporation’s employees recently staged an almost five-week-long strike in an effort to improve working conditions and get a salary hike.
+The Corporation’s employees recently staged an almost five-week long in an effort to improve working conditions and get a salary hike.

-NBC workers demanded an 8% salary increment, but the corporation has repeatedly said it is facing serious financial challenges this year due to the budget allocation of N$127.5 million, which represents a 62% reduction, compared to the previous financial year’s allocation of N$334.1 million.
+NBC workers were demanding an 8% salary increment but the corporation has repeatedly said it is facing serious financial challenges this year due to the budget allocation of N$127.5 million, which represents a 62% reduction, compared to the previous financial year’s allocation of N$334.1 million.